 The COVID-19 pandemic presented substantial public health and economic challenges around the world.
-Our business operations and financial condition and results have been impacted to varying degrees, and the impact may continue in future periods.
+Our business operations and financial condition and results have been impacted to varying degrees.

 In light of past uncertainties due to COVID-19 and its economic and other impacts, the Company submitted for the Employee Retention Credit ("ERC"), a credit against certain payroll taxes allowed to an eligible employer for qualifying wages, which was established by the CARES Act.
 The Company has submitted \$738,778 in ERC for applicable 2020 and 2021 periods, receiving \$191,199 in 2021.
-As of March 31, 2023, the Company has recorded a receivable for \$547,580 for the remainder of funds expected to be received.
+As of June 30, 2023, the Company has recorded a receivable for \$547,580 for the remainder of funds expected to be received.